BlakeMyers22/eacl-auction-platform/README.md

 4. Escrow and Transfer: "Funds are held in escrow while legal checks are performed, then automatically released upon successful transfer."
 5. Transaction Fees: "The platform generates revenue through listing fees and a small percentage of each successful sale."

-Closing Statement: "This prototype demonstrates the core concept of our platform.
-With full development, EACL will revolutionize real estate auctions by providing a transparent, efficient, and global marketplace for property transactions."
+This prototype demonstrates the core concept of our platform.
+With full development, EACL will revolutionize real estate auctions by providing a transparent, efficient, and global marketplace for property transactions.

 Remember that this is a prototype, and the full version will have more features, better design, and full blockchain integration.